tymyrddin/purple/source/docs/foundations/montessori/index.rst

 prepared environment, self-directed learning, hands-on work against real problems, intrinsic motivation, and facilitation rather than instruction.
 None of them survive contact with a mandatory annual training module.

-The connections to the Weinberg and Satir work elsewhere in this section are direct.
+The connections to the Weinberg and Satir work are direct.
 A Montessori-designed security learning environment externalises the conditions that Satir OD tries to build into teams over time.
 It makes the small experiments ChangeShop advocates a normal part of everyday practice.
 It operationalises the PSL observation that managing energy is as load-bearing as managing tasks, by building an environment where the work is engaging rather